 TRASH BAGS.
-There are plenty of trash cans onsite, but it's still a thoughtful gesture to bag your own offal and haul it away.
+There may be plenty of trash cans onsite, but it's still a thoughtful gesture to bag your own offal and haul it away.
 Even if all you do is haul it into orbit and then drop it on your mean next-door neighbor.

-THINGS YOU MIGHT LIKE TO BRING TO GROUND ZERO, BRUSHWOOD
+THINGS YOU MIGHT LIKE TO BRING TO GROUND ZERO

 OFFERINGS.
 It's traditional to leave little gifts of food, drink, flowers etc. at the campsite or trailer of the Church Hierarchy member(s) you most admire.
 It is always charming to see this tiny altars of wood, decked with daisies and piled with tiny cakes and bottles of absinthe, and to see the starving Hierarchites fight each other tooth and nail to get the first bite.
 A note: do not set up your offering at night, as the raccoons will eat it.
 If you set it up in the predawn chill, the deer and rabbits will eat it.
 Try to lay out all such offerings while the sun is in the sky.